Craving a scrumptious tortilla? Good news! Madrid has some of the best in all of Spain!

 Hungry for a tortilla yet?
 Satisfy your cravings and stop by the following restaurants for the yummiest tortillas in Madrid.

-Though located in one of the poshest neighbourhoods of Madrid, Casa Dani is not at all pretentious, located in one of the city’s oldest markets, Mercado de la Paz.
-It’s tiny bar is always filled with both businessmen and blue collar workers.
+Though located in one of the poshest neighborhoods of Madrid, Casa Dani is not at all pretentious, located in one of the city’s oldest markets, Mercado de la Paz.
+Its tiny bar is always filled with both businessmen and blue collar workers.
 It’s a very popular spot largely because they serve authentic Spanish dishes at great prices.

 Bar Docamar is a family run business that has been in operation for over 50 years.
 Though they are primarily known for serving one of the best patatas bravas* in town, their tortillas are just as delicious!
 Enjoy your tortilla with a a bit of their their famous salsa brava drizzled on top.